RetroPie/RetroPie-Docs/docs/Intellivision.md

 FreeIntv a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

+## Controller overlays
+Mattel Intellivision games were often meant to be played with game-specific cards overlaid on the numeric keypad.
+These overlays convey information which can be very useful in gameplay.
+Images of a limited selection of Intellivision titles are available at: http://www.intellivisionlives.com/bluesky/games/instructions.shtml

 ### Controls:

 * The d-pad will give you 8-way movement.
 If available, the left analog stick will function like the 16-way disc.